zayez/galigens/README.md

-# Galigens
+# Galigens - Mars photo explorer

-This project aims to use the NASA's API to display pictures of Mars that were taken from the rovers on the red planet.
+A webapp to explore the Martian surface using real-life photos from Mars captured by NASA's rovers operating on the red planet.

+Available rovers:

+- Spirit
+- Oportunity
+- Curiosity (active)
+- Perseverence (active)

+## Features

+- Display a list of available rovers with their mission details.
+- Display a gallery of photos by selected rover.
+- Allow to filter the photo gallery by date (or sol) and camera.
+- Allow to zoom photos in the rover's photo gallery.

 ## Development